Al-Murphy/koo-lab.github.io/Openings.md

 ---
 ## Postdoctoral positions

 We have two postdoc positions available (see descriptions below).
-Interested candidates should send a cover letter with a brief statement of research interests, CV, and contact information for three references to: koo@cshl.edu.
+Interested candidates should send a cover letter with a brief statement of research interests, CV, and contact information for three references to koo@cshl.edu.

 ### Machine learning postdoc

-<b>Job description:</b> The successful candidate will develop deep learning systems to address cutting edge problems in regulatory genomics.
+<b>Job description:</b> The successful candidate will develop deep learning solutions to address cutting edge problems in regulatory genomics.
 Candidates with prior knowledge of computational biology or a machine learning background with strong interest in transitioning into biological data space are encouraged to apply.

 <b>Qualifications:</b> PhD in Computer Science, Physics, (Applied) Math, Statistics, Engineering or other quantitative field.
 Machine learning experience is required, as is enthusiasm for biology or biomedicine.
 In-depth knowledge of one or more of the following: generative adversarial networks, variational autoencoders, transformer networks, normalizing flows, adversarial attacks/training, and interpretability techniques for black-box models.
 Ideal candidates will have strong communication skills and a desire to work in an interdisciplinary environment.
 Prior experience with biological sequence data is a plus, but not necessary.